bitwalker/swarm/README.md

 hashing algorithm, and automatically move processes in response to cluster topology changes, or node crashes.

-Swarm is built on top of [Phoenix PubSub](https://github.com/phoenixframework/phoenix_pubsub), and currently uses [hash-ring](https://github.com/voicelayer/hash-ring) for the hash ring implementation.

 View the docs [here](https://hexdocs.pm/swarm).

 ## Installation